by John G. Merna

 GUILT IS NORMAL:

-Most Christian struggle and pray for guidance from God out of a fear of failure.
+Most Christian struggle and pray for guidance from God out of a fear of failure or a belief they are doing something “wrong”.
 They fear they have failed God by being a poor steward of their financial situation and spending.
-The experience the guilt of possibly wronging their fellow man, namely the creditors, by eliminating the debt in bankruptcy.
-The wrongly feel guilt because of a mistaken belief that the Bible condemns bankruptcy.
+They experience the guilt of possibly wronging their fellow man, namely the creditors, by eliminating the debt in bankruptcy.
+This misplaced guilt is due to a similar mistaken belief that the Bible condemns bankruptcy.

 GOD IS FORGIVENESS:

-As a country founded on Christian principles, our founding fathers recognized the importance of debt forgiveness in a country whose overarching principle was “freedom”.
-The idea on debt servitude or slavery, which existed for centuries, was not consistent with there Christian understanding or the principles that were being embraced in our young country.
-It is therefore not surprising to find these Biblical principles in bankruptcy law.
+As a country founded on Christian principles, our Founding Fathers recognized the importance of debt forgiveness.
+In a country whose overarching principle they proposed was “freedom”, indebted servitude was inconsistent.
+The idea on debt servitude or slavery, which existed for centuries, was not consistent with their Christian understanding or the principles that were being embraced in our young country.
+It is not surprising they incorporated similar Biblical principles in our bankruptcy laws.

 Bankruptcy law is the embodiment of “forgiveness” of debt.
 This forgiveness mirrors Biblical references.
 Under current bankruptcy law, a debtor can receive a release from debt through a Chapter 7 bankruptcy every eight (8) years.
 Under Biblical law, Christians are directed to release those they hold to a debt at the end of seven (7) years.
 Prior to 2005, bankruptcy law allowed the forgiveness every six (6) years.
 So bankruptcy law has generally paralleled the timeline for debt forgiveness in the Bible.
 Remember God forgives but it is only when we accept his forgiveness and allow ourselves to be forgiven.